shenbinqian/WASSA_SharedTask/README.md

 ## tabular.py

 Tabular.py can be used for running experiments of combining essays, articles, numerical and categorical features for emotion classification and empathy/distress prediction.

+## Environments

+The default embedding method for statistical ML models is universal sentence encoder (USE) which requires Tensorflow environment, while deep learning methods require pytorch environment.
+Special attention needs to be paid on tabular.py, which requires python 3.7 and transformer 3.0.